Nanai people: Funerary beliefs and practices

-The dead’s final funerary ritual is called kasa tavori and lasts three days, during which there is much feasting and the souls of the deceased are prepared for their journey to the underworld.
+The dead’s final funerary ritual is called kasa tavori and lasts three days, during which there is much feasting, and the souls of the deceased are prepared for their journey to the underworld.
 The most important part of the kasa tavori is held on the third day.
 On this day, the dead’s souls are moved from the panyo into large human-looking wooden figures made to be about the size of the deceased, called mugdeh.
-These mugdeh are moved into a dog sled that will be used to transport them to the underworld, Buni.
-Before leaving for Buni, the shaman communicates any last wills of the deceased to the gathered family.
-For example, in the anthropologist Gaer’s account of this ritual, one soul asked his family to repay a debt to a neighbor that the deceased was never able to repay.
+These mugdeh are moved into a dog sledge that will be used to transport them to the underworld, Buni.
+Before leaving for Buni, the shaman communicates any last wishes of the deceased to the gathered family.
+For example, in the anthropologist Gaer’s account of this ritual, one soul asked his family to repay a debt to a neighbour that the deceased was never able to repay.

-After this ceremony, the shaman leads the dog sleds on the dangerous journey to Buni, from where she must leave before sunset or else she will die.
+After this ceremony, the shaman leads the dog sledges on the dangerous journey to Buni, from where she must leave before sunset or else she will die.

-After kasa tavori, it has previously been practiced that the living relatives could no longer visit the graves of the deceased, or even talk about them.
+After kasa tavori, it has previously been practised that the living relatives could no longer visit the graves of the deceased, or even talk about them.

 The souls of Nanai infants do not behave in the same manner as an adult’s.
 For the Nanai, children under a year old are not yet people, but are birds.
 When an infant dies, its soul will turn into a bird and fly off.
-When an infant dies they are not buried.
-Instead they are wrapped in a paper made of birch bark and placed in a large tree somewhere in the forest.
+When an infant dies, they are not buried.
+Instead, they are wrapped in a paper made of birch bark and placed in a large tree somewhere in the forest.
 The soul of the child, or the bird, is then free to enter back into a woman.
-It is common practice in preparing a funeral rite of an infant to mark it with coal, such as drawing a bracelet around the wrist.
-If a child is later born to a woman that has similar markings to those drawn on a deceased child then it is believed to be the same soul reborn.
+It is common practice in preparing a funeral rite for an infant to mark it with coal, such as drawing a bracelet around the wrist.
+If a child is later born to a woman who has similar markings to those drawn on a deceased child, then it is believed to be the same soul reborn.